mariolukas/FabScanPi-Server/doc/SOFTWARE.md

 Dowload the image and install it to a SD-Card.
 After the image is flashed and the Raspberry Pi is up and runnig follow the instructions in the [Usage Section](Readme.md#usage)

+Ready to use images can be downloaded here or build by using the FabScanPi rasbian build scipt (Debian/Ubuntu Linux only).

 #### Installation clean Raspbian with FabScan PI repository